 Let’s say I paid $14 in tax.
 You have no idea if that’s expensive.
 But if I say I paid 95% in tax, you know I’m getting ripped off.

 An absolute height isn’t helpful, but if your sine value is .95, I know you’re almost at the top of your dome.
 Pretty soon you’ll hit the max, then start coming down again.

 How do we compute the percentage?
 Simple: divide the current value by the maximum possible (the radius of the dome, aka the hypotenuse).

 Let’s simplify the calculation by assuming we’re on the unit circle (radius 1).
-Now we can skip the division and just say sine = height.
+Now we can skip the division by 1 and just say sine = height.

 Every circle is really the unit circle, scaled up or down to a different size.
 So work out the connections on the unit circle and apply the results to your particular scenario.

 Try it out: plug in an angle and see what percent of the height and width it reaches:

 The growth pattern of sine isn’t an even line.
 The first 45 degrees cover 70% of the height, and the final 10 degrees (from 80 to 90) only cover 2%.